 Our First Annual SoCal Christian Writers’ Conference Speakers Include:

-Of the Blythe Daniel agency, Stephanie directs the agency’s blog network, BlogAbout, and is a writing/blogging coach, and also a publicity book agent.
+Stephanie directs the agency’s blog network, BlogAbout, and is a writing/blogging coach, and also a publicity book agent.
 She has engaged with publishers, authors, podcasters, ministries, and creative businesses to be able to offer compelling and trendy material to the hundreds of bloggers who she works with to review and give away new books, movies, and merchandise.
 Stephanie has a good eye for what is working in the blogging world and has been able to help aspiring writers shape their writing and blogs into what an agent is looking for.
 She is also good at connecting people with prime media outlets.

 Allen Arnold is the author of The Story of With, an allegory that reveals a better way to live and create through the doorway of identity, imagination, and intimacy.
 Through his speaking, consulting, and writing, Allen helps artists transform their creativity and pursue it with God.
 As the founding Fiction Publisher at Thomas Nelson, Allen oversaw the development of more than five hundred novels.
 In his current role at Ransomed Heart Ministries, Allen oversees content from the mountains of Colorado.
 Before becoming a Board Member for ACFW, he was awarded their Lifetime Achievement Award in 2012 for his substantial contributions to the world of Christian Fiction.